Sooooo, yeah! We are two now. I mean 3. 4 if you count also Bonnie.

 The best thing was that my partner was there with me all the time and I was allowed to walk around the room, literally until the moment of expulsion.
 I was actually asked to, because I was at dilation 10 cm about 2h before the big moment, but the baby’s head was still too high.

 I was monitored by the midwife from time to time and we had only a very dim light in the room, which helped with relaxing.
 My doctor came only in the last moment and then also the baby’s doctor.
 I was breathing through and concentrating at each contraction, consciously relaxing and focusing my energy on helping my pelvis to open.
 And because the dilation went fast and I was handling it, they said there is no need at all to mess the natural process with an epidural.
-They only made me one analgezic directly in the vein, which worked by reducing the pain from a 9 to a 8. 😀
+They only made me one analgesic directly in the vein, which worked by reducing the pain from a 9 to a 8. 😀

 I was allowed to eat and drink all the time, but I was only in the mood for few nuts and raisins and when I felt I’m falling asleep between some contractions or losing my energy, I took a big cup of tea with sugar.
-I didn’t cry or scream at all, as I didn’t see the point, nor I wanted to scare the comming baby 🙂 When everything looked right, I was helped to get on the table and in 3 or 4 contractions she was all out!
+I didn’t cry or scream at all, as I didn’t see the point, nor I wanted to scare the coming baby 🙂 When everything looked right, I was helped to get on the table and in 3 or 4 contractions she was all out!

 I cannot speak in the name of other women, it was indeed a level of pain as I never experienced before, but I felt it the same as very-very strong period cramps, as I was having in my first years of period, but it was conscious and predictable, which helped to always be on top of “the game”.
 The impression right after and the impression also after few days is that it was an amazing birth.
 I will never forget the feeling I was having during pushing.
 It was pain, but with a purpose, which made it almost divine.
 Anyway, I cannot describe it in words, you have to live it for yourself.

 When they put her over my chest I laughed and I said: it wasn’t that bad, so when can we have the next one?!
 They laughed also.
 (Leo, doctor, midwife and neo-natologist).
-And I think I got the most carying midwife and doctor that exist in all the hospital.
+And I think I got the most caring midwife and doctor that exist in all the hospital.
 The doctor knew me, as I had most of my regular checks with her.

 I didn’t bath her yet, but I filmed her 2nd bath to show her when she will be 18 😀 I forgot to do this at the 1st bath, we were too tired anyway.
 Later edit: I gave her the 3rd bath, she was feeling like at SPA.. such an epic face.